rublen/qna/README.md

 # QnA (Questions and Answers)

-It's a training project which was done within the advanced programme of Ruby on Rails course of online coding school Thinknetica.
-The idea of the project is to allow people to help each other in solving problems via asking and answering questions.
+It's a training project which was done within the advanced program of Ruby on Rails course of online coding school Thinknetica.
+The idea of the project is to allow people to help each other in solving problems by asking and answering questions.

 #### Entity list
 - user/admin